Hendrix-CS/csci320/projects/rush.md

 	  * Redirect output to the current output file descriptor.
       * Execute the first command in the pipeline.
   * The pipeline stage function:
-    * Create a [pipe](https://docs.rs/nix/0.19.1/nix/unistd/fn.pipe.html).
+    * Creates a [pipe](https://docs.rs/nix/0.19.1/nix/unistd/fn.pipe.html).
 The pipe will receive data from the current command's predecessor, and send data to the current command.
-    * Use [fork](https://docs.rs/nix/0.19.1/nix/unistd/fn.fork.html) to create the child process.
+    * Uses [fork](https://docs.rs/nix/0.19.1/nix/unistd/fn.fork.html) to create the child process.
 	  * In the parent (corresponding to the current command):
 	    * Close the pipe's input.
 It is unnecessary here, as the pipe will receive data from the preceding command.